-LRAPA may establish control requirements in addition to otherwise applicable requirements by permit, if necessary, as specified in subsections (1) through (5):
+LRAPA shall establish control requirements in addition to otherwise applicable requirements by permit, if necessary, as specified in subsections (1) through (5):

-- (1) Requirements will be established to prevent violation of an ambient air quality standard caused or projected to be caused substantially by emissions from the source as determined by modeling, monitoring or a combination thereof.
-Any air quality analysis must be conducted in accordance with the procedures in title 40.
-For existing sources, LRAPA may conduct monitoring or modeling or may require a source to conduct monitoring or modeling to determine whether the source's emissions will cause or contribute to a new exceedance of an ambient air quality standard. - (2) Requirements will be established to prevent significant impairment of visibility in Class I areas caused or projected to be caused substantially by a source as determined by modeling, monitoring or a combination thereof.
-For existing sources, LRAPA will conduct monitoring to confirm visibility impairment.. - (3) A requirement applicable to major source will be established if it has been adopted by EPA but has not otherwise been adopted by the EQC or the Board. - (4) An additional control requirement will be established if requested by the owner or operator of a source.
+- (1) Requirements shall be established to prevent violation of an ambient air quality standard caused or projected to be caused substantially by emissions from the source as determined by modeling, monitoring or a combination thereof.
+For existing sources, the violation of an ambient air quality standard shall be confirmed by monitoring conducted by LRAPA. - (2) Requirements shall be established to prevent significant impairment of visibility in Class I areas caused or projected to be caused substantially by a source as determined by modeling, monitoring or a combination thereof.
+For existing sources, the visibility impairment shall be confirmed by monitoring conducted by LRAPA. - (3) A requirement applicable to major source shall be established if it has been adopted by EPA but has not otherwise been adopted by the EQC or the Board. - (4) An additional control requirement shall be established if requested by the owner or operator of a source. - (5) Additional controls may be required to achieve air contaminant reduction as part of a State Implementation Plan.